petertwigg/petertwigg.github.io/sessions.md

 On trying however people soon give up saying 'it's too hard' or 'I tried that...'.
 Often, a few simple adjustments to their technique brings amazing results.
 My website and social media hosts a series of videos showing how to improve your meditation.
 I also offer one on one sessions to help with your meditation process.
 This can be done over the internet or in person.

 There are many health benefits associated with meditation such as lowering blood pressure, relaxation, controlling stress, experiencing more positive emotions, increased immunity to disease.
-Meditation has also been proven to be of help for various conditions such as depression and anxiety.
+Meditation has also been proven to help various conditions such as depression and anxiety.
 But the essence of meditation is an internalisation of your consciousness.
 Meditation allows you to establish a deeper connection with your self on a daily basis.

 Sometimes the cause of your meditation difficulties lie at a deeper cause and we can employ other techniques to resolve the blocking issue.
 My aim in working with you is to help you move into a deeper meditative state where an alignment and harmonising of mind, body and soul can take place.